mrismanaziz/Reforestation/README.md

-## What do you call a cow with no legs?
-Ground beef.
+## A cannibal is someone who is fed up with people.